-Additionally, Elena has served as President of the Maryland Association for Environmental and Outdoor Education, where she is currently Emeritus and Chair of their Maryland Environmental Education Certification program.
+Elena currently volunteers as a board member for the Natural History Society of Maryland, and as an advisory member for the North American Association for Environmental Education.
+Additionally, Elena has served as President of the Maryland Association for Environmental and Outdoor Education, where she is Emeritus and a member of their Maryland Environmental Education Certification program.
 Elena has served as Adjunct Faculty for Towson University where she supervised Master’s Education Students during their internships in middle and high schools, and she has led several study abroad courses in Costa Rica for pre-service educators.

 Elena is a graduate of University of Michigan’s School of Natural Resources (BS), University of Michigan’s School of Education (MA) and Johns Hopkins University (MS).
-She is currently pursuing a certificate in E-Learning and Instructional Design through Oregon State University.
+She recently received a certificate in E-Learning and Instructional Design through Oregon State University.

 Elena lives along the Chesapeake Bay in Maryland, with her husband Ryan, where they enjoy kayaking and spoiling their dog.